deicod/erm/docs/deployment.md

 go run ./cmd/erm migrate --mode rollback --env dev
 ```

+## Read Replicas

+- Add replica connection strings under `database.replicas` in `erm.yaml`.
+Each entry can declare `name`, `url`, `read_only`, and `max_follower_lag` to describe the target node.
+- Optional `database.routing.policies` map friendly names to routing preferences (lag thresholds, fallback behaviour).
+Call `db.UseReplicaPolicies(defaultPolicy, policies)` after `pg.ConnectCluster` to register them.
+- At call sites, use `pg.WithReplicaRead(ctx, pg.ReplicaReadOptions{MaxLag: 5 * time.Second})` or `pg.WithReplicaPolicy(ctx, "reporting")` to opt in to read scaling.
+Mutations and explicit transactions continue to hit the primary via `db.Writer()`.
+- CI and local workflows that do not provision replicas can keep the section empty—`ConnectCluster` gracefully operates in primary-only mode.

 ## Release Checklist

 1. **Cut a release branch.** Regenerate code (`erm gen`) and ensure `go test ./...` passes.